NJUPTAAA/docs/docs/noj/upgrade/bryconinae.md

 npm ci
 ```

-!> Note that `npm install` would update packages from `package.json`, it's different from `composer install` and thus not recommend to use in NOJ.
+!> Note that `npm install` would update packages from `package.json`, it's different from `composer install` and thus **NEVER** use it in NOJ.

-3. Since `NOJ 0.16.0` we introduced `Webpack`, So it it required to compile and pack static resources each time you upgrade NOJ since `0.16.0`.
+3. Since `NOJ 0.16.0` we introduced `Webpack`, so it is required to compile and bundle static resources each time you upgrade NOJ since `0.16.0`.

 ```bash
 npm run production